PingPongun/egui_struct/README.md

 - depends on egui v0.23 (egui_inspect on v0.20)
 - currently only supports configuration of numerics
 - supports also enums
 - does not support overriding trait function through attribute

+### EguiStruct vs egui-controls

+- egui-controls supports only types that can be passed to Slider or TextEdit, and does not support neither nested types nor enums
+- egui-controls does not use traits (it implements single function)
+- egui-controls, unless field is marked, generates immutable view
+- egui-controls parses doc comments to display field description (next to value), EguiStruct offers similar feature through hint attribute (but visible only on hover)
+- EguiStruct supports i18n/ renaming&converting case/ callback on-change/ reset button

 ## Usage

+### Basic description

 Add this to your `Cargo.toml`: